Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe) is one of the dishes that I can’t wait to eat whenever we’re traveling to Germany.

 Once the meat is done, I put it under the broiler for a few minutes to crispy up the skin.
 Don’t put it too close to the heating element, and watch it like a hawk once you put it in so you don’t burn it.
 It’ll only take a few minutes to start to puff up.

 The meat should easily come off the bone with a fork.
-It can be served as is over the roasted vegetables, with mashed potatoes, or you can make a quick gravy from the roasting liquid to pour over the top.
+It can be served as is over the roasted vegetables, like green beans & mushrooms or roasted cauliflower steaks, or with mashed potatoes.
+You can make a quick gravy from the roasting liquid to pour over the top.

 » If you like this recipe, you’ll also like our short rib recipe.